Updated: September 14, 2020 by Agnes Talalaev

 It’s so important to keep all of the platforms and scripts you have in your project up to date.
 Not doing so is a huge risk for your company.
 Hackers are keeping a close eye on security flaws and looking for possible exploits daily.
 These can be in popular web software and will aggressively target them once found.

 Keep note of each and every plugin you have and updates whenever they available.
-It takes time, but this is the barebones basic step any developer should take first when tying to improve their app security.
+It takes time, but this is the barebones basic step any developer should take first when trying to improve their app security.